graphql-python/graphene-pydantic/README.md

 Python 3.6's typing will not preserve the Union and throws away the annotation for the subclass.
 See [this issue](https://github.com/upsidetravel/graphene-pydantic/issues/11) for more details.
 The solution at present is to use Python 3.7.

+##### Unions don't work in Input Object Types

+GraphQL currently only supports unions for object types.
+See [this RFC](https://github.com/graphql/graphql-spec/blob/master/rfcs/InputUnion.md) for the progress on supporting input unions.